 b) to reduction in prices paid when buying larger quantities (e.g. because of stronger power in purchase negotiation).

-Total costs are the sum of all costs.
+At company and product levels, Total costs are the sum of all costs.
 By dividing the total costs by the quantity produces, one gets the average costs: how much a unit of production costs ("unit cost").